doomsheep1/nand2Tetris_projects/project_7_8/README.md

 3. Type cargo run <file_name>.vm to run or
 4. Type cargo run <directory_containing_one_or_more_vm_files> to run or
 5. Alternative to 3 and 4, if you know how to build a cargo project, you can run it as a binary. <a href="https://doc.rust-lang.org/cargo/commands/cargo-build.html">More information</a>

+### Test
+1. Navigate to project_7_8 directory
+2. Open command line interface in the directory
+3. Type cargo test